EthanTock/snake_attempt_3/README.md

 Make sure that pygame is installed by running `python3 -m pip install pygame` in the `<directory>`.
 **BEFORE RUNNING: This game contains flashing lights.
 Do not run this if you have photosensitive epilepsy.**
 To run the program, run `python3 game.py` from the `<directory>`.

+## How to play
+Upon loading, the game should look like this:
+ADD IMAGE HERE!!!
+Start the game by pressing any arrow key.
+Your snake will start moving in this direction.
+The snake is controlled with the arrow keys.

+The objective of the game is to eat the small fruits on the ground, which increase your score and the snake's length.
+Try to eat as many as you can without running into yourself!
+ADD IMAGE HERE!!!